scottish-government-design-system/designsystem.gov.scot/components/phase-banner/index.md

 ## Website analytics

 Each link in the phase banner should be labelled distinctly.
-To understand user behaviour, clicks on links in the phase banner can be tracked through the click URL, the click text and a data attribute showing the interaction, e.g. data-banner="banner-BANNERNAME-link".
+To understand user behaviour, clicks on links in the phase banner can be tracked through the click URL, the click text and a data attribute showing the interaction, for example <code>data-banner="banner-BANNERNAME-link"</code>.